-- Back up now adds a new backup version to the existing backup or replaces the existing backup version, depending on the backup scheme being used. - Explore and recover opens the Backup Explorer window. - Start (available for a nonstop backup only) starts nonstop backup protection. - Pause (available for a nonstop backup only) suspends nonstop backup protection.
+- Back up now adds a new backup version to the existing backup or replaces the existing backup version, depending on the backup scheme being used. - Explore and recover opens the Backup Explorer window.

 To turn on or change the schedule for the selected backup, click the link to the right of Schedule:.
 For more information see Scheduling (p.
-149).
+120).